All Episodes

 It really does put Romney's messaging in a very awkward position.

-Trend the Obama administration's gonna like the Obama administration may be looking at a jobs market where the rate could fall to eight percent or below two.
+The Obama administration may be looking at a jobs market where the rate could fall to 8% or below.

-But if it's under eight, that's an Obama win easy.
+If it's under 8%, that's an Obama win easy.

 When you get to the springtime of a reelection year, when the economy is lifting and people share that sense, it's very auspicious for a president.

-President Obama, this is a big political number.
+President Obama, this is a big political number, very big.

 The president will now be able to go out and say, my policies have indeed turned around this economy.

-Yeah, even though they haven't, and even though his policies have cost us five trillion.
+Yeah, even though they haven't, and even though his policies have cost us $5 trillion.

 And to put it in a more understandable context, the federal budget for years 2013 and 2014 have already been spent at current levels.